What Is Hypovolemic Shock?

 - bleeding from cuts or wounds

-- internal bleeding from the gastrointestinal tract or ruptured ectopic pregnancy
+- internal bleeding from the digestive tract or due

 - severe burns